 Kuta is the centre for partying in Bali, with lots of drinking, music, and late nights Jalan Legian has many bars, clubs and discos, all within stumbling distance.
 There are several live music joints, including jazz, and there's always an evening Balinese dance show or two to attend.

-Stay outside of Kuta and Sanur areas anywhere else on the island and you could be forgiven for thinking it was a different island as the nightlife is far more sedate and peaceful elsewhere.
+Stay anywhere else on the island outside of the Kuta and Sanur resort areas and you could be forgiven for thinking it was a different island as the nightlife is far more sedate and peaceful elsewhere.

 Shopping in Kuta and Sanur is vast and varied from markets and shopping centres, to roadside shops filled with local crafts, art, antiques, clothes and copy rip-offs.
 Kuta Square is by far the most sophisticated shopping experience on the island, with many designer labels and products available.

 The traditional Denpasar Kumbasari Market is the place to go for fruit and vegetables, as well as basketwork, sarongs, and mats.
 Please be aware that it is illegal to take any object older than 100 years out of Indonesia without proper documentation - so be wary on "Grab a Granny" nights!